 Although marijuana grows like a weed, requiring only minimal care to survive, growing the highest quality, commercial cannabis for retail sales takes more involvement.
 Consistency is key in producing a quality crop with a high yield to maximize profits.
 Grow automation technology allows the highest available level of commercial grow room consistency.

 Grow Automation Equals Consistency

-When growing cannabis for medical use, it is important to nurture the plant appropriately for maximum cannabinoid and terpene expression as well as maximum yield.
+When growing cannabis, it is important to nurture the plant appropriately for maximum cannabinoid and terpene expression as well as maximum yield.
 To complicate matters, individual strains require different "recipes" of light, nutrients, water, and other environmental conditions for optimal growth.
 In other words, what Sour Diesel needs to thrive is likely much different from Afghan Kush.